UNLOCK FREE TRAINING

 Is Co-Wholesaling Real Estate Legal In Louisiana?

-Co-wholesaling involves partnering with one or more other entities to either do more wholesaling deals or bring added strength and skills to complete deals you may attempt to wholesale.
+Co-wholesaling real estate in Louisiana is legal because it is governed by the same laws and regulations that make traditional wholesaling legal.
+Consequently, it involves partnering with one or more entities to either do more wholesaling deals or bring added strength and skills to complete deals you may attempt to wholesale.

 For example, a joint venture between partners may mean that one person actively searches for properties to place under contract.